Pet Bird Care – All You Need To Know

 Bad Habits

-People are often inclined to ignore their parrot’s behavioural problems and allow them to continue until someone forces them to do something about it.
+People are often inclined to ignore their parrot’s behavioral problems and allow them to continue until someone forces them to do something about it.
 But if the problem has been going on for a while, there are no instant solutions.

 Let the bird know that you are his master.
 When you train him the first words he should learn are ‘up,’ ‘down,’ and ‘no.’ These commands he must obey without fail and you as his master need to insist on it.

 One of the best ways to show him that he has done something wrong is by saying ‘No,’ and then putting him back in his cage and leaving the room.
-Because you are the centre of his world, by withholding yourself for a short period of time after your bird has behaved badly is the best way to let him know he has done something wrong.
+Because you are the center of his world, withholding yourself for a short period of time after your bird has behaved badly is the best way to let him know he has done something wrong.

 After a little while go back and let him out of the cage and let him know that you have forgiven him.
 If he misbehaves again, do the above process again immediately.

-Remember to praise his good behaviour and remember any kind of interaction with your bird is interpreted by him as attention, so be very careful not to give him attention if he does something you don’t like.
+Remember to praise his good behavior and remember any kind of interaction with your bird is interpreted by him as attention, so be very careful not to give him attention if he does something you don’t like.

 Socialise Your Pet Bird